SGKutty/go/lessons/14-maps/map.md

 - Eliminating the padding bytes saves the bucket and the map a good amount of memory.
 To learn more about alignment boundaries, read this post [![go_to.png](https://g-kutty.github.io/go-tour/public/images/go_to.png?raw=true)](https://g-kutty.github.io/go-tour/lessons/19-understanding_types/index)

 - A bucket is configured to store only 8 key/value pairs.
-Is a ninth key needs to be added to a bucket that is full, an overflow bucket is created and refernce from inside the respective bucket.
+Is a ninth key needs to be added to a bucket that is full, an overflow bucket is created and reference from inside the respective bucket.

     &nbsp;
     ![growing_bucket.png](https://g-kutty.github.io/go-tour/lessons/14-maps/images/growing_bucket.png?raw=true)